sarahhayounggoldman/roommate-match/README.md

-#about
+# about
-starrez sucks, so we r trying to make finding roomates more fun
+starrez is so goated, there's litterally nothing to change its perfect as it is

-#why
+# why
-i hate looking at starrez, it makes me feel icky and unhappy
+i love looking at starrez, it makes me feel warm and happy